progressEdd/AISLOP/README.md

   - [ ] Tool/Function calling (caching the outputs so that agents can reference reference it later)

 ## Getting Started
-This repo uses git submodules to include the linux kernel codebase.
+This repo uses git submodules to embed other repos.
 To get started, clone the repository and initialize the submodules:

 If you would like a quick one line clone, you can use the following command:
 ```bash